CIS-25-F25-BCC/file-io-smart-pointers-minilab/README.md

 ## Setup

-1. Download the starter code from Canvas (or clone the repository)
+1. Download/Clone the starter code from GitHub
 2. Open the folder in CLion (File > Open, select the folder containing `CMakeLists.txt`)
 3. Build the project (Build > Build Project)